New Warriors: The New Warriors (vol. 3)

-Publication history

-A six issue mini-series of the title was released starting in June 2005, written by Zeb Wells and illustrated by Skottie Young.
-It features the team as the stars of a reality TV show.
-The line-up includes previous members Namorita, Night Thrasher, Nova and Speedball, along with one new character, Microbe.
-A second new character, Debrii, joins in issue 4.
-A trade paperback collection of all six issues was released in January 2006.

 Fictional team history

 Civil War

 The New Warriors, including Microbe, Namorita, Night Thrasher and Speedball (Nova had gone into space to play a part in Marvel's Annihilation storyline), take part in a televised fight with a group of supervillains.
 During the fight, one of the supervillains, Nitro, explodes, killing 612 people, including most of the New Warriors.
 This serves as the start of the Civil War story arc.

 Throughout the story arc, five former New Warriors (Dagger, Debrii, Justice, Silhouette, and Ultra Girl) join Captain America's Secret Avengers, an underground coalition of anti-registration superheroes.

 A listing of the Warriors on DestroyAllWarriors.com, a fictional anti-Warriors website created by Hindsight, indicates that all of the Warriors involved in the Stamford incident have been killed.
 Cameraman John Fernandez is listed as well.
 The explosion throws Speedball hundreds of miles into Upstate New York.
 Although he survived the blast, he was depowered due to a kinetic overload.
 Two unfortunate men who found his body after the blast are accidentally killed when his body releases its stored kinetic energy.